dbca-wa/dbca-utils/README.md

 Tagged releases are built and pushed to PyPI automatically using a GitHub workflow in the project.
 Update the project version in `pyproject.toml` and tag the required commit with the same value to trigger a release.
-Packages can also be built and uploaded manually, if desired.
+Packages can also be built and uploaded manually to PyPI using [uv](https://docs.astral.sh/uv/guides/publish/#publishing-your-package), if required:

-Build the project locally using uv, [publish to the PyPI registry](https://docs.astral.sh/uv/guides/publish/#publishing-your-package) using the same tool if you require:

     uv build
     uv publish